Crate Training 101: Creating A Safe Space

 5.3 Incorporating crate time into daily routines

 To help your dog adjust to being crated, incorporate crate time into your daily routines.
-For example, you can place your dog in the crate for short periods while you cook or eat meals, take a shower, or engage in other activities where supervision may be .
+For example, you can place your dog in the crate for short periods while you cook or eat meals, take a shower, or engage in other activities where supervision may be challenging.
 By gradually increasing the length of crate time and incorporating it into your daily routines, your dog will learn to associate the crate with a positive and routine part of their day.

 6. Creating a safe and comfortable space